michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0143.md

 - v: become hazy, dull, or cloudy
 - v: harass by imposing humiliating or painful tasks, as in military institutions
 ### Family
-haze: hazed, hazes, hazing, hazy+;hazy: hazier, haziest, hazily, haziness
+- haze: hazed, hazes, hazing, hazy+
+- hazy: hazier, haziest, hazily, haziness
 ### Examples
 - In other images, the distant mountains are wrapped in haze.
 - “New Year’s morning in Beijing, I thought I was blind,” said another, attaching a photo of a window completely darkened with grey haze.